Introduction

 Uninstalling KNIME Business Hub is a highly destructive action that can have permanent implications.
 Please ensure you are connected to the right cluster and 100% sure you want to uninstall all resources related to KNIME Business Hub before proceeding.
 Please ensure you have retrieved all data or backups from the cluster that you want to preserve.

-To completely remove a KNIME Business Hub instance, the following commands can be run on the Ubuntu instance hosting KNIME Business Hub.
+To completely remove a KNIME Business Hub instance, the following commands can be run from a terminal which has kubectl access to the cluster running KNIME Business Hub.

-Both kubectl and Helm must be installed to successfully run the commands, and please ensure that the proper Kubernetes context is set before executing.
+Both kubectl and Helm must be installed to successfully run the commands.
+Please confirm that the proper Kubernetes context is set before executing.

-Afterwards all KNIME Business Hub resources have been removed from the cluster.
-You could now re-install KNIME Business Hub by going to the KOTS Admin Console in a browser and following the steps above again.
+If the commands above run successfully, all KNIME Business Hub resources will be removed from the cluster.
+You could then re-install KNIME Business Hub into the same cluster by navigating to the KOTS Admin Console in a browser and following this installation guide again.

 Removing kubernetes from a VM